Adidas Student Discount: What EXACTLY Is It and How to Qualify

 See Also: Target Student Discount: It’s A Lot Better Than I Thought It Would Be

-Is It Good for All Students and Grade Levels?
+It’s Not Good for All Students and Grade Levels

 If you’re currently a student, and OVER the age of 16, you qualify for the Adidas student discount via Unidays.